 Daily Health Screening

 Counselors will do a visual and verbal health screening of each of their campers every morning prior to breakfast and will report to the Wellness Center staff the status of their campers’ health.
 Any campers with illness symptoms or health needs will be referred to the Wellness Center staff for assessment and treatment.

 Large group events will be held outdoors and, if adequate spacing between cabin groups is not possible, masks will be worn.
 We will follow the 2 of 3 Rule.

 There are several ways we will be providing updates and information to parents while your camper is with us this summer.
 We will be using emails (be sure firstname.lastname@example.org is an approved sender in your email), text messages, and automated calls.
 Please check your email regularly before and during your child’s camp stay.

 See below (in the FAQ) for more details about our criteria for contacting parents.

 If eligible, staff, volunteers, campers, and family members should get fully vaccinated for COVID-19.
 Ideally, wait 2 weeks after completing vaccination for COVID-19 before traveling to camp.

-Vaccinated campers will not need to submit results of a negative PCR test prior to arrival at camp nor take the additional screening test on day 3 of camp.
-Furthermore, vaccinated campers will not necessarily have all the same quarantine precautions as unvaccinated campers should someone in their Cabin Group test positive for COVID-19 while at camp.
+Vaccinated campers will not need to submit results of a negative PCR test prior to arrival at camp but may be subject to screening at camp.
+Vaccinated campers will not necessarily have all the same quarantine precautions as unvaccinated campers should someone in their Cabin Group test positive for COVID-19 while at camp.